Thom Latimer: King of the Mountain Champion (2015–2016)

 In January 2016, Bram then formed a tag team with Eric Young, by viciously attacking Jeff Hardy during his match against Matt Hardy, on the 26 January episode of Impact Wrestling.
-They began feuding with Beer Money, after James Storm saved Bobby Roode from an attack of the duo.
+They began feuding with Beer Money, Inc., after James Storm saved Bobby Roode from an attack of the duo.
 At TNA One Night Only, they were defeated by Beer Money.
-A rematch is officially scheduled at Lockdown, but they were defeated once again, thus ending the feud.
+A rematch happened at Lockdown, but they were defeated once again, thus ending the feud.
 On the 23 March episode of Impact Wrestling, Bram and Eric Young were defeated by The BroMans.
 On the 12 April episode of Impact Wrestling, they were defeated by Beer Money, in a match for the TNA World Tag Team Championship, also including Decay and The BroMans.
 During these match, Bram unintentionally hit Young.

 On the 19 April episode of Impact Wrestling, Young would attack Bram and ending their alliance, turning him into a face in the process.
 The following week at Sacrifice, Bram defeated Eric Young in a Falls Count Anywhere match to become the new TNA King of the Mountain Champion, claiming his first title win within TNA.
 He would then lose the title to Eli Drake on 31 May, after an attack of Lashley, ending his reign at 35 days.
 He had a rematch at Slammiversary, but he was defeated by Eli Drake and failed to become a two-time King of the Mountain Champion.
 Shortly after losing the title, Bram entered a storyline with Decay, where Rosemary kissed him backstage.
 At Destination X, Bram defeated Abyss after an interference of Rosemary.
 The romantic storyline ended after Rosemary lured Bram to a secluded area where he was abducted by Decay.